wso2/docs-is/en/identity-server/5.10.0/docs/learn/configuring-ad-fs-as-a-federated-authenticator.md

-# Configure AD FS as a Federated Authenticator
+# Configuring AD FS as a Federated Authenticator

-In this guide, you configure Active Directory Federation Services (AD FS) 3.0 as the federated authenticator in WSO2 Identity Server (WSO2 IS) using SAML.
+In this tutorial, you configure Active Directory Federation Services (AD FS) 3.0 as the federated authenticator in WSO2 Identity Server (WSO2 IS) using SAML.
 Let's take a look at the steps you need to follow:

----

-## Configure Active Directory Federation Services (AD FS)
+### Configuring Active Directory Federation Services (AD FS)

 Follow the steps given below to add WSO2 IS as the relying party AD FS.